Why the Keto Diet Has Gained So Much Popularity Recently

 The ketogenic (keto) diet is a low-carbohydrate approach to eating that might seem counterintuitive the first time you hear about it.
 Instead of limiting dietary fat, keto’s aim is to train your body to burn fat by cutting out sugar and high-glycemic carbohydrates such as bread, pasta, and white potatoes.

 Keto puts your body into a metabolic state called “ketosis,” in which all the calories you need come from energy-rich ketones produced by your liver after it digests fatty acids.
-Expert doctor and surgeon Dr. Christopher Ibikunle of the Atlanta Body Institute in Atlanta, recommends keto for women and men who want to:
+Expert doctor and surgeon Dr. Christopher Ibikunle of the Atlanta Body Institute in Atlanta, recommends keto for individuals who want to:

 - Lose weight